thesadru/genshinstats/README.md

 for field,value in stats.items():
     print(f'{field.replace("_"," ")}: {value}')
 ```
+# submodules
-## gacha log
+## gachalog
-You can also get your gacha pull logs.
+Gets your gacha pull logs.
-For this you must first open the history page in genshin impact.
+For this you must first open the history/details page in genshin impact,
-The script will then get all required data by itself.
+the script will then get all required data by itself.
 ```py
 types = gs.get_gacha_types() # get the types
 name = types[2]['name'] # name == "Character Event Wish"